 Stack is the vertical pipe through which combusted gas or flue gas is vented out into the atmosphere.
 It is often called a chimney.
 It helps ventilation as well as air ingression to the fire heater based on buoyancy which is generated due to density difference.
 We all know air density depends on air temperature.
 The velocity of flue gas through the stack is maintained between 25 to 40 ft/sec.
 Stacks are mostly made of steel plates of minimum 6 mm thickness and lined with 50 mm insulating castable.
 At the top of the stack, absolute pressure should be 2.5 mm WC below the atmosphere to keep the heater at the negative draft.

-As the high temperature is generated inside the heater so it is necessary to prevent the environment from exposure to high temperatures.
-For this purpose, refractories are used which is a material resistant to decomposition by high heat.
-Radiant section linings are exposed to firebox temperatures of more than 1000°C & therefore high quality insulating refractory materials to tolerate high temperatures.
+As the high temperature is generated inside the heater, it is necessary to prevent the environment from exposure to high temperatures.
+For this purpose, refractories are used, which is a material resistant to decomposition by high heat.
+Radiant section linings are exposed to firebox temperatures of more than 1000°C & therefore require high-quality insulating refractory materials to tolerate high temperatures.
 Convection sections are lined with a castable blanket.
 Heat losses are kept between 1.5%-3%.

 Types of Fired Heaters with Different Coil Arrangements